For Taiwan, Pelosi visit is about US, China controlling risk | Law-Order

 News of a possible visit by Pelosi has set off intense speculation about China's potential diplomatic and military responses.
 But for Taiwan, the visit - if it occurs - would be merely the latest point of strife in an already tense situation that has shadowed the island democracy for decades.

-"The main point is not in Pelosi coming to Taiwan, but it's to look at how the U.S. and China effectively control the risks that may arise," said Arthur Zhin-Sheng Wang, a defense studies expert at Taiwan's Central Police University.
+“The main point is not in Pelosi coming to Taiwan, but it's to look at how the US and China effectively control the risks that may arise,” said Arthur Zhin-Sheng Wang, a defence studies expert at Taiwan's Central Police University.

 Taiwan, meanwhile, has continued to strike a balance between the two superpowers mainly by keeping quiet, even as tensions have risen.